Pomax/BezierInfo-2/components/sections/extremities/content.en-GB.md

   t_{n+1} = t_n - \frac{f_y(t_n)}{f'_y(t_n)}
 \]

-(The wikipedia article has a decent animation for this process, so I'm not adding a sketch for that here unless there are requests for it)
+(The Wikipedia article has a decent animation for this process, so I'm not adding a sketch for that here unless there are requests for it)

 Now, this works well only if we can pick good starting points, and our curve is continuously differentiable and doesn't have oscillations.
 Glossing over the exact meaning of those terms, the curves we're dealing with conform to those constraints, so as long as we pick good starting points, this will work.
 So the question is: which starting points do we pick?